abieryla/p2/README.md

 #### Project Description

-P2 includes an index.php page which is linked back to the P1 project page.
-The purpose of P2 is to create a password generator.
-The user can input a number from 0-9 to indicate how many words he/she would like the password to consist of.
+The purpose of project 2 (P2) is to create a password generator using PHP.
+The user can input a number from 0-9 to indicate how many words that he/she would like the password to consist of.
 The words will then randomly be taken from the array of words in the code.
 The user also has the option to check a box to have a number or special character appear in the password.
+There are a few error checking steps that include the number box only allowing 1 space for the user to input and a step that checks to make sure the user input is actually numeric.

 #### Live URL link